Cleft Palate & Craniofacial Conditions

 Committee Members have very close links with professional, voluntary bodies and NGOs, facilitating networking and collaborative international work.
 These include Transforming Faces, Circle of Cleft Professionals, European Cleft Organization, CLEFT-Bridging the Gap, American Cleft-Palate Association, Royal College of Speech-Language Therapists (UK), Japanese Cleft Palate Association, the Craniofacial Society of Great Britain and Ireland, and the American Speech-Language-Hearing Association.

-Please see the highlights of the committee’s work program from 2019-2023 here.
+Please see the highlights of the committee’s work program from 2019 to 2023 here.

 Space to provide documents / pictures